rinoto/migramongo/README.md

 }
 ```

+`MigraMongoJMX` offers also a couple of interesting methods for getting the migration status, running the migration asynchronously, repairing some migration history entries, etc..
+Have a look at the  [source code](https://github.com/rinoto/migramongo/blob/master/migramongo-spring/src/main/java/com/rinoto/migramongo/spring/jmx/MigraMongoJMX.java) for more information.

+##### Calling the migration explicitly calling a HTTP Endpoint.

 You can also register a Spring Controller that calls the migramongo methods.
 Just make sure you secure it properly!
+The following is an example of registering a Controller and calling the migramongo methods from it:

 ```java
 @RestController